-It took two years after his wife's death for Connor Sullivan to fully fall into the madness that would end with a murder.
+It took a year after his wife's death for Connor Sullivan to fully fall into the madness that would end with a murder.
 As he sank deeper and deeper into his depression, it became apparent to his household staff that they would need to make sure the children's needs were fully attended to.
 Both were in school and were escorted to and from classes each day by the butler, Thomas.

 Connor sank into a depression, retreating to his personal office each morning with a bottle of rum in hand, emerging only to eat once a day.
 He barely acknowledged his children, and when he did, it was often in confusion, thinking they were home when they were not.

 "Ya have no business ignorin' those children, Mr. Sullivan!" she yelled one day, watching Connor's stoic face as his daughter tried to tell him about her day at school.
-"Youse all they have left in dis world, and ya treat 'em like they don't matter at all."
+"Youse all they have left in this world, and ya treat 'em like they don't matter at all."

 Incised and feeling ridiculed, Connor Sullivan dismissed his entire staff, leaving just him and his two children to wander aimlessly around the apartment.
-The children stopped attending school, and Connor's business partner ceased control of his assets, locking them up in a trust and allowing Connor Sullivan just enough to maintain a decent lifestyle.
+The children stopped attending school, and Connor's business partner seized control of his assets, locking them up in a trust and allowing Connor Sullivan just enough to maintain a decent lifestyle.
 Most of that money was spent on liquor at the new club, Irving Hall.
-With no household staff left, Connor took his children along with him to the show each night, depositing them near the door and telling them not to move.
+With no help left, Connor took his children along with him to the show each night, depositing them near the door and telling them not to move.

 Bored and tired of being cooped up in an apartment with a crazy man, Francis Sullivan took to the streets.
-He learned where his father hid the money; each day he would steal enough money from his father's stash to procure food for himself and his sister.
+He learned where his father hid the money; each day he would steal enough from his father's stash to procure food for himself and his sister.
 While roaming around New York, he slowly befriended a group of boys hawking newspapers on the corners each morning.

 August was drawing to a close with wet, muggy weather that sent the newboys of New York scurrying for shelter as soon as they'd sold their last pape.
 The streets were empty, with the majority of the city's residents preferring to languish indoors and wait out the storms.
-Not even the warm, cozy atmosphere of Irving Hall could intense them; Tricks was sent home early as not a single person had shown up for that evening's performance.
+Not even the warm, cozy atmosphere of Irving Hall could entice them; Tricks was sent home early as not a single person had shown up for that evening's performance.